Tinker Bell: Peter Pan (1953) and other Disney media

-Since 2012's Secret of the Wings, Tinker Bell is the first Disney fairy to have a sibling, a fraternal twin sister named Periwinkle, a frost fairy of the Winter Woods.

-In 2015, it was announced that Disney had begun work on Tink, a live-action film, with Reese Witherspoon playing Tinker Bell and Victoria Strouse writing the script.
-In 2020, however, the project's status was in question following the casting of Yara Shahidi as Tinker Bell in Peter Pan & Wendy.
-In 2021, the project re-entered development as a part of Gary Marsh's overall deal with Disney.
-Witherspoon is still attached to the film as a producer and Maria Melnik (Escape Room) was hired to rewrite the script.

 Hook

 In the 1991 film Hook, Tinker Bell is portrayed by Julia Roberts.
 After taking the now-adult Peter to Neverland to rescue his children, Tinker Bell persuades Captain Hook to give her three days to restore Peter's lost memories (including his abilities to fly, fight, and crow) in order to ensure a fair fight between Peter and Hook.
 After Peter's memory is restored, Tinker Bell "wishes" herself into a human-size woman to share a kiss with Peter.
 After Peter returns to London, Tinker Bell appears to him one last time on the Peter Pan statue in Kensington Gardens to tell him that she will always love him.

 In this version, Tinker Bell is portrayed as a winged, six-inch-tall tomboyish sprite with a red "pixie cut" hairstyle.
 She wears a ragged leather tunic with matching shorts and carries a dagger strapped to her leg.
 Only while flying does she appear as the traditional ball of light.
 Tinker Bell displays strength beyond all proportion to her size and is capable of picking up and carrying a grown man, as well as wielding a human sword while flying (giving the impression that the sword is hovering in mid-air).
 This is also the first interpretation in which Tinker Bell has the ability to transform into a human-size version of herself.
-Hook subverts Tinker Bell's canon by having her survive well into the modern era, whereas the original novel states that fairies are naturally short-lived and that Tinker Bell died a year after the Darling children's adventures.
+Hook subverts Tinker Bell's canon by having her survive well into the modern era, whereas the original novel states that fairies are naturally short-lived.
+The implication of the novel was that Tinker Bell died shortly after the Darling children's adventures, and that Peter forgot her.

 Peter Pan (2003)

-In the 2003 film Peter Pan, P.J.
-Hogan originally planned to use a computer-generated version of the character, but instead used Ludivine Sagnier in combination with digital models and effects to take advantage of the actress's expressions.
+In the 2003 film Peter Pan, P. J. Hogan originally planned to use a computer-generated version of the character, but instead used Ludivine Sagnier in combination with digital models and effects to take advantage of the actress's expressions.

-Peter Pan & Wendy
+Peter Pan & Wendy (2023)

-Yara Shahidi will be portraying Tinker Bell in the upcoming film Peter Pan & Wendy.
+In the 2023 film Peter Pan & Wendy, Yara Shahidi portrayed Tinker Bell.
+This marked the first time a person of color portrayed the character, who had been previously portrayed by white actors.

+Peter Pan's Neverland Nightmare (2025)

+Tinker Bell appears in the 2025 horror film Peter Pan's Neverland Nightmare, which portrays her as a transgender woman addicted to heroin, which she is convinced is fairy dust.
+She is played by Kit Green.